cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/03-normalization/normalization.rst

 .. [#] Named after Raymond F. Boyce and Edgar F. Codd, who published a :ref:`paper <relational-theory-references>` in 1974 defining this normal form.
 However, a 1971 paper by Ian Heath gave a prior description.

 .. [#] Given *R* and *R1* and a collection of FDs on R1, for every subset *X* of the attributes of *R1*, compute the closure, *X*:sup:`+` in *R*.
 For every attribute *a* of *R1* that is in the closure of *X*, by the splitting rule, :math:`X \rightarrow \{a\}` is an FD for *R1*.
 If *X*:sup:`+` contains every attribute of *R1*, then *X* is a superkey of *R1*.

+.. [#] As it happens, Alice Munro won two Giller Prizes, in different years; if we included an attribute for year, we would have to double the number of entries for Alice Munro!

 |license-notice|